101 Cooking For Two

 • Slowly add 2 tablespoons flour to onion for about 1 minute while stirring continuously.

-• Now slowly add 1 ½ cups whole milk while stirring continuously to avoid lumps.
-Now add ¼ cup of heavy cream in the same manner.
+• Slowly add 1 ยฝ cups of whole milk while stirring continuously to avoid lumps.
+Now add ยผ cup of heavy cream in the same manner.
 Simmer for 2-3 minutes until thickening.

 • Reduce heat to medium.
-Now add 1 teaspoon Dijon mustard, 1 teaspoon sea salt, and one pound of excellent cheddar cheese.
-Stir well and continue to simmer (only a few bubbles) for about 5 minutes.
-Mix in the pasta and stir to combine will.
+Add 1 teaspoon of Dijon mustard, 1 teaspoon of kosher or sea salt, and 1 pound of excellent cheddar cheese.
+Stir well and continue to simmer for about 5 minutes.
+Mix in the pasta and stir to combine well.

-• Now add 1 tablespoon olive oil to a large pan and heat over high heat until oil is starting to smoke.
-Add pasta and cheese mixture and stir until about 15-20% is dark brown.
-Do not stir continuously; give it a few minutes to brown between stirs and be sure to use a metal spatula to scrape the bottom during stirs.
+• Now, add 1 tablespoon olive oil to a large pan and heat over high heat until the oil starts to smoke.
+Add the pasta and cheese mixture and stir until about 15-20% is dark brown.
+Do not stir continuously; give it a few moments to brown between stirs, and be sure to use a metal spatula to scrape the bottom during stirs.

 Your Own Private Notes